jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 My customers admitted as much.
 After an accident, what they wanted most of all (by far) was a rental car.
 Fancy features and made up colors didn't matter; they just needed to get around.

-Dark majic turns us into introverts who think we're controlling levers of power in the game of civilization as important player gods.
+Dark majic turns us into introverts trying to show-off to other introverts.
+We think we're controlling levers of power.
 In reality, we're really just non-playing characters living in the past.
+That's why we brag about what consumer stuff we have, like new cars or bigger houses, instead of talking about what we've achieved with these tools.

+Have we made something new, "learned to make fire", so to speak?
+Dark majic tricks us into thinking creating new stuff isn't important.

 So, before antagonists use their Death Star, they distract us with false luxury.
 To be a happy community in the era of mass-collaboration, Main Street has to wake-up to dark majic, and then take on the Death Star.